eljpsm/nkn-esi/README.md

 ## Previous Work

-A previous application of this ESI can be found at [SolarNetwork](https://github.com/SolarNetwork/der-challenge-prototype), developed for the [SEPA DER Challenge](https://sepapower.org/plug-and-play-der-challenge/).
+A previous application of this ESI which leverages the same protobuf structures can be found at [SolarNetwork](https://github.com/SolarNetwork/der-challenge-prototype), developed for the [SEPA DER Challenge](https://sepapower.org/plug-and-play-der-challenge/).